 The strength of the sun evaporates the seawater by 6 feet each year.
-And the water cannot be replenished with rivers or streams or rainwater because the area surrounding the sea is just so dry.
+The water cannot be replenished with rivers or rainwater because the area surrounding the sea is just so dry.
 That is why you can float!
 We enjoyed our time bobbing up and down in the Dead Sea.
 It is a funny feeling unlike anything I have experienced before from swimming.

 Later in day we watched the sunset over the Dead Sea.
 Then our group celebrated together for one last dinner before saying our goodbyes on the trip.

 From Jordan, my brother, his girlfriend, and I continue on to the United Arab Emirates to explore Dubai and Abu Dhabi and to meet my Arab doppelgänger.
 Stay tuned for this next Embolden Adventures podcast coming soon!

 This trip was quite the epic adventure destination wedding.

 ♥ Thank you Jen and Adam for inviting us along on your journey ♥